This cranberry margarita recipe is a festive addition to your Thanksgiving or Christmas menu, but is 100% delicious all year round!

 Usually my mom comes over early and helps me cook a little (no surprise there, right?) and then everyone else comes and we snack on cheeseboards and appetizers, and sip on wine until the dinner is ready.

-This year, I’m thinking we need to make these margaritas instead of wine for our appetizer hour.
+This year, I’m thinking we need to make these margaritas instead of having wine for our appetizer hour.
 They’re fun, festive, and so delicious (maybe too delicious, actually…these are a little dangerous).

-About this cranberry margarita recipe
+About this Margarita